Complete bounded embedded complex curves in C^2: Approximation by embedded complex curves

-Notice that the intrinsic Euclidean diameter of the complex curve $Y \colon \Scal \to \c^2$ grows an amount $\dist(\Dcal,\Fr\Dcal')$.
-Combining this lemma with a suitable choice of $\Tcal$ accordingly to Lemma \ref{lem:net}, one can also guarantee that the {\em image diameter} of the curve grows an amount ${\bf d}(\Dcal,\Fr\Dcal')$; see Def.\ \ref{def:d} and \ref{def:extrinsic}.
+Notice that the intrinsic Euclidean diameter of the complex curve $Y \colon \Scal \to \c^2$ exceeds in $\dist(\Dcal,\Fr\Dcal')$ the one of $X\colon\Rcal\to\c^2$.
+Combining this lemma with a suitable choice of $\Tcal$ accordingly to Lemma \ref{lem:net}, one can also guarantee that the {\em image diameter} of the curve $Y$ exceeds in ${\bf d}(\Dcal,\Fr\Dcal')$ the one of the initial curve $X$ (see Def.\ \ref{def:d} and \ref{def:extrinsic}).
 This fact will be the key for obtaining image completeness while preserving boundedness in the proof of Theorem \ref{th:intro2} (Sec.\ \ref{sec:extrinsic}).
 The main novelty of Lemma \ref{lem:main} with respect to previous related constructions (cf. \cite{Nadirashvili,AL-CY,AF-1} and references therein) is to estimate the image diameter of the curve instead of the intrinsic one.

 From the technical point of view, the proof of the lemma relies on approximating $X(\overline{\Rcal})$ by another immersed curve $\overline{\Sigma}\subset\c^2$ with boundary $b\overline{\Sigma}$ in $\c^2\setminus\overline{\Dcal'}$, such that $\overline{\Sigma}\subset \Dcal_\delta \cup \Tcal$.
 Lemma \ref{lem:main} will follow up to trimming off the curve $\overline{\Sigma}$ in order to ensure item {\rm (d)}.
 The construction of the immersed compact complex curve $\overline{\Sigma}$ depends on the classical Runge and Mergelyan approximation theorems, and consists of three main steps that we now roughly describe.